the-tobias-project/hydra/example/README.md

 ## Data

-Create the `testData` subdirectory (`mkdir testData`).
-Download the Center specific [data](https://console.cloud.google.com/storage/browser/hydra-example-data) and unzip the folders in `testData`.
-Download the compiled files (ending with .so) and place them in the src/lib folder.
+Download [`testData.zip`](https://console.cloud.google.com/storage/browser/hydra-example-data) and unzip the folders in the `example` directory.
+Download the compiled files (ending with .so) and place them in the `src/lib` folder.

-You can generate the test dataset using `download1kG.sh` after setting up the container using the following command
+If you'd like, you can generate the test dataset using `download1kG.sh` after setting up the container.
+This is discourages since it involves changing WGS vcf files to plink format and may take a long time.
+Nevertheless, you can do this using the following command

 ```bash
 docker exec -it hydra_app_1 "download1kG.sh"
 ```
-Note that processing the whole genome files is slow.
+If you have downloaded the data, you can ignore that step.
 You can also use your own data by simply splitting the plink files and placing them in the corresponding data folders.

 ## Container setup.